moondance-labs/tanssi-docs/learn/framework/xcm.md

 ## Establishing Cross-Chain Communication {: #channel-registration }

-Before two chains can start communicating, a messaging channel must be opened.
-Channels are unidirectional, meaning a channel from chain A to chain B will only pass messages from A to B. Therefore, two channels must be opened to send messages back and forth.
+Before two chains can communicate, a messaging channel must be established.
+Channels are unidirectional, which means that separate channels are needed to send messages from chain A to chain B and B to A.

-A channel between the appchain and the relay chain is automatically opened upon appchain registration and onboarding.
-However, when appchain A wants to open a communication channel with appchain B, appchain A must send an open channel transaction to its network.
-This transaction is an XCM message as well!
+For chain A to communicate with chain B, chain A must send an open channel transaction, which is an XCM message, to the relay chain requesting a channel be opened through the relay chain.
+Chain B must then accept the request by sending a corresponding XCM message to the relay chain.
+Only when both chains agree is the channel opened in the next epoch.
+The same process is required to establish a channel from chain B to chain A.

-It's important to note that appchain A expressing its intentions of opening an XCM channel with appchain B is not sufficient.
-Appchain B must also accept the request by sending another XCM message.
-Only when both appchains have reached a mutual agreement, the channel is opened within the following epoch.
-The same process must be repeated to open a channel from appchain B to appchain A.
+It is important to note that a channel between an appchain and the relay chain is automatically opened upon appchain registration and onboarding.

 ![XCM Channel Registration Overview](/images/learn/framework/xcm/dark-xcm-1.webp#only-dark)
 ![XCM Channel Registration Overview](/images/learn/framework/xcm/light-xcm-1.webp#only-dark#only-light)